heyitsarpit/mirror.github/README.md

 if the user is logged in - Will show a details about a repository.
 Each repository page will show

-- top languages
+- Top languages
-- number of stars and watchers
+- Number of stars and watchers
 - All files and folders in the repo
-- a button to star/unstar the repository
+- A button to star/unstar the repository
 - Some info about the last commit and last committer
 - The default branch
 - The readme of the repository, with rendered markdown and images